DoWithPassion/JavaScript/JavascriptConcept.md

       30
       10
     ```
    - Here the variable a is declared inside the block and also outside the block.
-When we assign the variable a with value 10, it shadows its value to the var a outside the block and also changes the value of var a.
-So that even we print the variable a after the block ends we get the value as 10 due to shadowing.
+When we assign the variable a with value 10, it shadows its value to the var which is outside the block or in the global scope and also changes the value of var a.
+So that even we print the variable after the block ends we get the value as 10 due to shadowing.
-   - This is happening because both are of type **"var"**, also with same name and also as we discussed above the **var** type variables are attached to the global scope even though they are in the bloc.
+   - This is happening because both are of type **" var"**, also with the same name and also as we discussed above the **var** type variables are attached to the global scope even though they are in the block.
+   - So, when the value of a is initially declared and assigned with 100, it will be allocated some memory space and attached to the global scope.
+And after when we are trying to create the same variable again in the block, it will also be attached to the global scope and due to the same name, the value will be shadowed and also replaced with the value 10.

+- It is not only a concept of the block but also for the function and behaves in the similar way.

+#### Illegal Shadowing
+- If we are trying to redeclare a variable _in a block as let/const type variable_, which is already declared as _let/const type variable in the global scope_ then it accepts and works fine.
+- But what if we are trying to redeclare a variable in a _block as var type variable_, which is already declared as _let/const type variable in the global scope_, then it raises an error that the particular variable is already been declared.
+- Because the boundary of the var is either function scope if it is declared in a function or global scope if it is anywhere other than the functions(may be in blocks).
+So, as the var type variables scope is entire the program, when we try to redeclare the let type variable as var type variable in a block scope, var type variable is trying to redeclare at the global scope which raising conflict with the existing let variable as let variables cant be redeclared.
+- So, redeclaring of the let type variables as var type variables in the block (but not in the functions) cause the Illegal shadowing which cant be done.
+- But reverse is possible. i.e., redeclaring the var type variable as let type variable in a block is possible as the let type variable is specific to that particular block, it will not cause any issue.